-- Reduce wait times and bottlenecks by processing patients more quickly.
+- Reduces wait times and bottlenecks by processing patients more quickly.

-- Provide rapid care to low-risk patient populations with low-risk health conditions.
+- Provides rapid care to low-risk patient populations with low-risk health conditions.

-- Reduce the number of patients who leave the emergency department without being treated.
+- Reduces the number of patients who leave the emergency department without being treated.

-- Support patients in nursing homes, home health, and homeless shelters by providing a direct link to the emergency department to help decide if or when a patient needs to be transferred.
+- Supports patients in nursing homes, home health, and homeless shelters by providing a direct link to the emergency department to help decide if or when a patient needs to be transferred.

 Tele-triage is especially important during COVID-19 to help: